syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Slide.md

 textboxShape.TextBody.AddParagraph("Hello Presentation")

-'Adds the slide to the presentation.
+'Adds the slide to the Presentation.

 presentationDocument.Slides.Add(slideClone)

-'Saves the presentation to the file system.
+'Saves the Presentation to the file system.

 presentationDocument.Save("Output.pptx")

-'Closes the presentation
+'Closes the Presentation

 presentationDocument.Close()